-If there is any ‘positive’ seen in a liquid joint supplement, odds are it’s because of some herbal ingredient that is actively blocking the pain or symptoms.
+If there is any ‘positive’ seen in a liquid joint supplement, odds are it’s because of some herbal ingredient or masking agent that is actively blocking the pain or symptoms.

 Most people that weren’t ‘with MD’s Choice’ back in the beginning don’t know that our very first products were LIQUID… Complete Formula Liquid, and the Minerals.
 The Complete contains 97 different vitamins, minerals, trace minerals, ultra trace minerals, amino acids, and enzymes.
 With the professionals that were busy formulating and testing the MD’s Choice Products, if getting a stabilized ‘glucosamine sulphate’ product in liquid was possible that would maintain the quality, especially with the doctors, nutritionists, chemists, bio-chemists, pharmacologists involved… we would have done it years ago!
 Really!
 The doctors looked into it… seriously and really in depth.
 The science just didn’t work.
 The shelf life wasn’t long enough (only 6 months from date of manufacture), which just didn’t meet the goals of MD’s Choice.
 The customers deserve more, as do the resellers.
 Veterinarians and stores expect as much shelf life as possible.
-When products have a potential 240 day supply in a single container, add in the time on the store shelf, the time before it made it to the store, the shipping time from the manufacturer… loose powder, capsules, and cold pressed beefy chewables were it.
+When products have a potential 30 day supply in a single container, add in the time on the store shelf, the time before it made it to the store, the shipping time from the manufacturer… liquid just didn’t make the cut.